emirotin/my-cv/src/pages/_tailwind.md

 The second one is Tailwind 😃.
 I was so much against it.
 LONG class strings.
 MIXING concerns.
 This was not what I LEARNT.
 It was against my intuition.
 Until I actually _tried_ it.
 Well, it was less poetic than that.
 There were lots of overwhelmingly positive reviews on Twitter.
 I had to launch the new project, not solo, but with the team.
 Tailwind sounded like the right thing to do, despite my personal feelings.
 We used it.
 It worked great.

-So, when I learn that **Tailwind was hiring**, I was like, I have to apply.
+So, when I learnt that **Tailwind was hiring**, I was like, I have to apply.
 I have to work with the team that made me change my mind.

 # Some anecdotes 🫣